 Important things to know when driving in Soufrière is that traffic flows on the left side of the road like in Europe, seat belts are required, and speed limits should be followed as closely as possible.
 If you do find yourself heading around a curved road with a blind turn, make sure to honk your horn the entire time so that other drivers are warned of your approach.

-is the only gas station we were able to get our listing information includes.
-Be sure to reach them at (758) 455-1029, otherwise find it in Laborie, 8.3 mi. south-southeast of Soufrière.
+is the only gas station we were able to get for which we have information.
+If you want more information, you can call them at (758) 455-1029, or locate it in Laborie, 8.3 mi. south-southeast of Soufrière.

 If you meet all the necessary qualifications and you'd like to come and go as you please during your stay in Soufrière, it is plain to see that renting a car is the best choice for you.
 Having learned all that you need to know about this option, you are ready to move forward with booking this portion of your trip and better prepared to handle driving on local roads when the time comes to do so.